buryhuang/mcp-unipile/README.md

 # Unipile MCP Server

+MCP server for using Unipile to access messages across multiple messaging platforms.

 ## Overview

 A Model Context Protocol (MCP) server implementation that provides integration with the Unipile messaging platform.
 This server enables AI models to interact with messages from various messaging platforms (Mobile, Mail, WhatsApp, LinkedIn, Slack, Twitter, Telegram, Instagram, Messenger) through a standardized interface.